ibm-cloud-docs/watsonxdata/mng_capacity_newarch.md

 **Applies to** : [Spark engine]{: tag-blue}  [Apache Gluten accelerated Spark engine]{: tag-green}

 The **Capacity** tab in a Spark engine instance provides a comprehensive view of overall CPU and memory utilization, helping you monitor resource consumption effectively.
-By default, you can enjoy a serverless engine experience, which automatically scales resources based on workload demands.
+By default, you can enjoy an on-demand engine experience, which automatically scales resources based on workload demands.
 Additionally, for large-scale or high-performance workloads, you have the flexibility to allocate dedicated capacity, ensuring optimal performance and reliability.

 ## Key features